How to make an orchid bloom again ?

 4. A chic cut

-TheCambria orchid does not bloom again on stems that have already given flowers, so you can cut them from 2 or 3cm from the base.
+The Cambria orchid does not bloom again on stems that have already given flowers, so you can cut them from 2 or 3cm from the base.

-Finally, you should not remove the canes of theBamboo orchid right away.
-They bloom only once, but serve as a reservoir for the new canes that will arrive very quickly.
-Pruning is only done on the oldest ones, making sure that there are always 3 or 4 left in the pot.
+Finally, do not remove the canes from the Bamboo Orchid right away.
+The latter bloom only once, but serve as a reservoir for the new canes which will arrive very soon.
+Pruning is done only on the oldest ones, making sure that there are always 3 or 4 left in the pot.

-5. The right temperature
+5. A suitable temperature

-6. Progressive repotting
+6. Gradual repotting

 Sold out